Should I buy the auto insurance when renting a vehicle?

 Auto Insurance Liability

-In most cases your personal auto liability limits will apply to a rented vehicle.
-This means whatever coverage you have on your vehicle would apply while you are driving the rental vehicle.
+Your auto coverage follows you, not just your vehicle.
+So, in most cases your auto liability coverage will apply to a rented vehicle.
 Keep in mind, this applies for personal use, not business.

-If you don’t have an auto policy, then you’ll be required to purchase liability coverage from the rental company.
-In that case, you are probably only provided with state minimum coverage.
+On the other hand, people who don’t have car insurance will need to purchase coverage from the rental company.
+If that’s the case, you are probably only provided with state minimum coverage.
 This can leave you exposed even if you have a minor accident.
 You should always ask if higher limits or ‘excess liability’ coverage is available.

 Physical Damage Insurance

 If you are renting a private passenger vehicle, then physical damage coverage will apply to a rental vehicle subject to your deductibles.
-This means if you have $500 deductibles on your personal auto, it will most likely work the same way on a rental vehicle.
+This means if you have $500 deductibles on your car, it will most likely work the same way on a rental vehicle.
 If you don’t have physical damage coverage on your vehicles, then it would not apply to a rented vehicle either.
+Simple enough.

-Again, in that case you’ll be looking at purchasing the physical damage coverage from the rental agency. (aka Loss-damage waiver) covers events that cause damage to the vehicle itself during the rental term.
+Again, in that case you will have to purchase physical damage coverage from the rental agency (aka Loss-damage waiver).
+This covers damage to the vehicle itself during the rental term.

 The Fine Print